 Admission notifications begin

-Access the next steps to UCR for admitted freshman students
+Access the next steps to UCR for admitted first-year students

 Housing contracts become available